Cathedral Financial Consultants Limited, advising clients since 2003.

 How do personal pensions work?

-The insurance company will then deduct various charges from your contributions.
-These charges may include setup fees, allocation rates, bid/offer charges, fund management fees, fund switching fees, etc. Many of these charges are deducted from your fund and can impact the value of your pension.
-These charges will be clearly defined in the key features document, and your Financial Advisor can help you to calculate charges so you can understand the return to expect based on annual yield assumptions.
+It’s important to understand that insurance companies will deduct various charges from your contributions.
+These may include setup fees, allocation rates, bid/offer charges, fund management fees, fund switching fees, and more.
+While these charges can affect your overall fund value, they are transparently outlined in the key features document.
+Your Financial Advisor can help you calculate these costs, ensuring you have a clear understanding of your potential returns based on projected annual yields.

 Is a personal pension right for you?

-- Employees who don’t have access to an occupational pension scheme.
+• Employees without access to an occupational pension scheme

-- Have a taxable income for the relevant tax year.
+• Those with a taxable income for the relevant tax year

 Personal pension tax relief

-The maximum income tax relief you can receive on your pension contributions in Ireland is based on your marginal income tax rate, which is either 40% for top-rate taxpayers or 20% for standard-rate taxpayers.
+In Ireland, the maximum income tax relief on pension contributions depends on age range and your marginal income tax rate: 40% for higher-rate taxpayers and 20% for standard-rate taxpayers.

 Taking money from your pension

-Upon retirement, if your Personal Pension Plan (PPP) has performed well, you’ll have accrued a lump sum in your PPP fund.
-This lump sum comprises your monthly contributions and any growth resulting from investing your funds in various vehicles, minus applicable charges.
-However, if the investments within your PPP do not yield any growth during its duration, you may end up with less money than you’ve contributed.
+When you retire, the value of your Personal Pension Plan (PPP) will depend on its performance.
+If your PPP has performed well, you’ll have accumulated a lump sum in your fund.
+This sum includes your monthly contributions and any investment growth, minus applicable charges.
+However, if the investments within your PPP do not grow as anticipated, you could end up with less than the total amount you contributed.

-- Ages 60 to 75: You can withdraw funds from the age of 60 up to age 75.
-It’s not mandatory to retire or cease working to access the benefits from your PPP.
-You simply need to be over 60 and under 75.
+You can begin withdrawing funds from your PPP anytime between the ages of 60 and 75.
+It’s not necessary to retire or stop working to access your benefits—you simply need to be within this age range.

-When accessing benefits from your PPP fund, you’ll typically have the option to withdraw a tax-free lump sum of 25%, up to a maximum lifetime limit of €200,000.
-After this, you have several choices for the remainder of the balance, if any:
+When accessing benefits from your PPP fund, you will generally have the option to withdraw up to 25% of the fund as a tax-free lump sum, subject to a lifetime limit of €200,000.
+For the remaining balance, you have several options to consider:

-- Annuity: Alternatively, you may opt to purchase an annuity, which provides a regular income stream for life or a specified period
+Alternatively, you may choose to purchase an annuity, which provides a guaranteed regular income for life or a specified period, depending on the terms of the annuity.

-- Taxable Lump Sum: Another option is to take the remaining balance as a taxable lump sum, subject to taxation according to applicable laws and regulations.
+You also have the option to withdraw the remaining balance as a lump sum.
+However, this amount will be subject to taxation in accordance with applicable laws and regulations.

 Useful Links / Documents